Shamrock Bowl XXV

-The event was reported by many newspapers and websites including Extratime, a popular website dealing with Irish sport.
 Footage of the event was later released on YouTube and on the IAFL website.
 Highlights of the match were also shown on NFL Sunday.

 Background

 Host selection

 The game was originally scheduled to take place at Tallaght Stadium, however the stadium was unavailable due to Shamrock Rovers Champions League commitments.

-On June 17, it was reported that National Sports Campus Development Authourity had agreed to facilitate the silver jubilee game at Morton Stadium.
-The Morton Stadium was an ideal choice as it had already received an upgrade earlier in the year.
-Also, it had a capacity of 5,000 which gave the IAFL a chance to beat the previous attendance record.
+On June 17 2011, it was reported that National Sports Campus Development Authority had agreed to facilitate the silver jubilee game at Morton Stadium.
+Morton Stadium, which had received an upgrade earlier in the year, had a capacity of 5,000 which gave the IAFL a chance to beat the previous attendance record.

 Pre-game notes

-The Rebels and The Vikings entered the game evenly.
-Major factors included that The Vikings had been unbeaten all season and they already defeated The Dublin Rebels, earlier in the season.
-Another factor was that the game was taking place in Dublin, which gave the Dublin Rebels home advantage.
-Also, Dublin Rebels were entering into the game as defending champions.
+The Rebels and The Vikings entered the game relatively evenly.
+The Vikings had been unbeaten all season and they had already defeated The Dublin Rebels earlier in the season.
+The game was taking place in Dublin, giving the Dublin Rebels a home advantage.
+The Dublin Rebels also entered the game as defending champions.